 The Miscellaneous Fees section of the Intuit Payments pricing schedule includes:

 - $25 per transaction plus the full chargeback amount Chargeback fee

 - $10 Returned Check fee

-- Payment Network Penalties, Fines and Other Fees – the merchant is responsible for misuse
+- Payment Network Penalties, Fines and Other Fees – the merchant is responsible for their use or misuse

 Upgrades for optional Add-on Services Pricing for eligible approved customers include:

 - $9.95 per month PCI service (enhanced security) on free plans.
-It comes with the $20/month plans.
+It comes with the $20/month plan.

 - 1% Instant Deposit fee for the requested amount of 30-minute deposits in your bank account (with an eligible linked debit card).
 Plus, standard per-transaction and ACH fees for each ACH or electronic payment.